Stranger of Paradise: Final Fantasy Origin: Plot

 Jack arrives in the kingdom of Cornelia, intent on destroying Chaos whose darkness has begun to plague the world, and is quickly joined by two other warriors, Ash and Jed, who have a similar mission.
 They petition the King of Cornelia to allow them to enter the Shrine of Chaos and destroy Chaos itself.
 While the King and his court are skeptical of Jack, Ash and Jed being the prophesied Warriors of Light due to the fact they are a party of three instead of four and possess only black crystals, the King allows them access to the Shrine of Chaos.

-Jack and his party enter the Shrine of Chaos and seemingly defeat Chaos, only to reveal that the person they fought is a young girl named Neon, who similarly possesses a black crystal like them.
+Jack and his party enter the Shrine of Chaos and seemingly defeat Chaos, only to reveal that the person they fought is a young girl named Neon, who similarly possesses a black crystal.
 She explains that she had also sought out to destroy Chaos ten years ago, but realized that Chaos is simply a myth created by humans to rationalize the existence of darkness.
 She had originally planned to absorb all the world's darkness to become the singular entity of Chaos that could be defeated by a band of heroes, but failed.
 Jack is skeptical of her story, and maintains that Chaos does exist and he will find it.
 Neon decides to accompany Jack's party as the fourth Warrior of Light.
 As they return to Cornelia, they muse about how all four of them have lost their memories, and Jack reasons it's to prevent them from making personal attachments that could interfere with their duty.
 The King then tasks the Warriors with restoring the Crystals of Wind, Fire, Earth, and Water to save the world.